Design Museum Iittala, 50 years of glass history. Read more.

 In honor of the anniversary, the exhibition “Iconic works and makers of Finnish glass art”, curated by the Finnish Glass Museum, will open on the 7th of May 2021.

 Design Museum Iittala, forming part of the Finnish National Design Museum, presents the history of the glass factory.
 The museum building is an old barn of the Orvo Estate.
 It was opened as a museum in 1971.

-There are five different exhibitions in the museum.
-The largest of them is the basic exhibition that presents the glass history of Iittala, and displays internationally acclaimed glass art and prominent serial design products from the late 19th to the 21st century.
+The largest of the exhibitions is the basic exhibition that presents the glass history of Iittala, and displays internationally acclaimed glass art and prominent serial design products from the late 19th to the 21st century.
 The exhibition focuses on the golden age of Finnish design and the central works of Tapio Wirkkala and Timo Sarpaneva which were born in this age.

 The upstairs exhibition “Pilli, kuuppa ja muotti” (“Glass pipe, block, and mold”) concentrates on the most important tools for and techniques of glassblowing.
 There is also a collection of Hackman cutlery and Pro Arte artefacts like Oiva Toikka’s Iittala birds from the Nuutajärvi glass factory.